maj0roff/Color-Elements/README.md

     + Added seperator with text
     + Added seperators styles
     + Added comfortable to use color defines from https://stackoverflow.com/questions/4053837/colorizing-text-in-the-console-with-c
-    + Added cel namespace for easy import for your app (Just include funcs.h from CEL folder)
+    + Added cel namespace for easy import to your app (Just include funcs.h from CEL folder)